 Beyond Meat’s Net Revenue

-The revenue expansion in Q1 2020 was primarily driven by the increase in distribution channels in both domestic and international markets.
+Beyond Meat’s revenue expansion has been primarily driven by the increase in distribution channels in both domestic and international markets.

-While Beyond Meat’s revenue growth has been nothing less than exceptional over the past 2 years, the profitability may look different.
+While Beyond Meat’s revenue growth has been nothing less than exceptional over the past several years, the profitability may look different.

-Therefore, let’s hop on and proceed to analyze the gross profit which is shown in the next chart.
+Therefore, let’s hop on and proceed to look at the gross profit which is shown in the next chart.